AnswerDotAI/byaldi/README.md

 ```

 ### Creating an index
-Creating an index with `byaldi` is simple and flexible.
-You can index a single PDF file, a single image file, or a directory containing multiple of those.
+Creating an index with `byaldi` is simple and flexible. **You can index a single PDF file, a single image file, or a directory containing multiple of those**.
 Here's how to create an index:

 ```python3
 from byaldi import RAGMultiModalModel